 - 1. Remove the 24-well plate from the tissue culture incubator after 48 h of incubation, and place it into the fume hood. - 2.
 Using a sterile Pasteur pipette remove the old medium in each well (Do not touch the bottom of the well). - 3.
-Distribute 1 mL of new DMEM 20% FBS 1% non-essential amino acids (without antibiotics) into each well. - 4.
+Distribute 1 mL of new DMEM 20% FBS into each well. - 4.
 Incubate the 24-well plate for 30 minutes in the tissue culture incubator. - 5.
 After the incubation period place the 24-well plate into the fume hood. - 6.
 Transfer 20 μ L (usually from the 101 dilution tube) into a single well and repeat this step for all the different strains or samples.
 Pipet up and down into the well.
 Avoid touching the walls or the bottom of the well.
-Use a second well as duplicate if it is necessary. - 7.
+Use a second well as duplicate if necessary. - 7.
 After all the wells have been inoculated, incubate the 24-well plate for 60 minutes in the tissue culture incubator. - 8.
-During the incubation time, dilutions can be made from the bacterial cultures in order to plate them and calculate the inocula concentration.
+During the incubation time, dilutions can be made from the bacterial cultures to plate them and calculate the inocula concentration.

-Plating to calculate the inocula concentration
+3.7.2 Plating to calculate the inocula concentration

-- 9. Transfer 100 μ L from the red-capped tubes into 1.5 mL eppendorf tubes containing 900 μ L PBS. - 10.
-If you are performing regular spread plating or pour plating technique you must do a serial dilution up to 10-6, in some instances to 10-7.
-Then plate all the dilutions in duplicate on LB plates. - 11.
+9. Transfer 100 μ L from the red-capped tubes into 1.5 mL Eppendorf tubes containing 900 μ L PBS.

+If you are performing regular spread plating or pour plating technique you must do a

+- 1. serial dilution up to 10-6, in some instances to 10-7.
+Then plate all the dilutions in duplicate on LB plates. - 2.
 If you are using the spiral plater remember to plate every isolate in duplicate. - a.
-Turn on the spiral plater.

-almonella Caco-2 Invasion Assay Created by L.D.
-Rodriguez & M. Wiedmann

-- b.
-Press the "clean" button to clean the device. - c.
+Turn on the spiral plater. - b. press the "clean" button to clean the device. - c.
 Vortex the Salmonella dilutions 3 seconds before using them. - d.
 To push the tip of the pipette down, press the button with the little arrow that points down (inverted triangle). - e.
-Insert the tip into the tube avoiding any contact with the eppendorf tube walls.
+Insert the tip into the tube avoiding any contact with the Eppendorf tube walls.
 Do not immerse the tip deep into the tube.
 Press the "Fill-max" button. - f.
 Place the plate onto the tray.
 Be sure that it has the right alignment.
 Press "plate" button. - g.
-Remove the 1rst plate from the tray and place a second plate (duplicate plate).
+Remove the first plate from the tray and place a second plate (duplicate plate).
 Press "plate" button. - h.
 After plating the duplicate, press "clean" and start over from step c to h, for each sample's dilution. - i.
 Incubate the plates at 37°C overnight and then count the cells to calculate the initial inoculum used in each well.